Pointe-aux-Chenes, Louisiana

 Pointe-aux-Chênes ("Oak Point") is an unincorporated community located in Terrebonne Parish, Louisiana, United States.

-In Cajun French, the area is known as Pointe-aux-Chenes ("Oak Point").
-The community shares a zip code with Montegut (70377) and has many residents of Chitimacha descent.
+The community shares a zip code with Montegut (70377) and has many residents of Houma descent and others of Chitimacha descent.
 In 1993, they established the independent Pointe-au-Chien Indian Tribe, which is one of three state-recognized Houma tribes.

 History

+Pointe-aux-Chenes is home to many members of the United Houma Nation, which was formally recognized by the State of Louisiana in 1990 and whose population of 19,000 is of Houma descent.

-Pointe-aux-Chenes is home to many members of the Pointe-au-Chien Tribe, which is state recognized Indian tribe but not federally recognized.
+The Pointe-au-Chien Tribe members are recognized by the State of Louisiana for educational purposes in Terrebonne Parish and Lafourche Parish state recognized Indian tribe but not federally recognized.
 The Pointe-au-Chien tribe was formed in 1993 as a breakaway group from the United Houma Nation.
 Tribal members consider themselves related to the Chitimacha, Choctaw, Acolapissa, and Atakapa.

 Since the 1970s, tribal members have become increasingly involved in environmental preservation, as industrialization and dredging by shipping and oil companies have caused extensive damage to coastal wetlands and loss of property.
 The oil company dredged elsewhere, but the results were still catastrophic.
 Tribe members say the deep cuts made through the marshes brought in saltwater and led to coastal erosion of the wetlands.
 That erosion has turned the once abundant oak trees in Pointe-aux-Chenes, which means "Oak Point" in French, into empty husks.
 Erosion has also turned areas where people once lived into waterlogged marshes or open water.
 In 2005, Hurricane Rita caused flooding in the town of up to 8 ft of water to parts of the town.

+In 2023, the community was struggling to hold onto remaining members due to coastal erosion, a lack of community amenities, and increasing costs of insuring property.